-They concentrate on rich-toned woods and constructions, with the objective of making the best sound for each and every player who crosses their path.
+They concentrate on rich-toned woods and constructions, to make the best sound for every player who crosses their path.

 The great thing about the brand is its meticulous attention to detail.
-Every product is individually inspected and completely set up before delivery and this is only to fully approved and authorized sellers.
+Every product is individually inspected and completely set up before delivery and this is only for fully approved and authorized sellers.

 The employees at the Ohana warehouses are trained to deliver only top-quality products and make it their mission to carefully and completely inspect every product before it’s let loose on the world.

 This dedication means that you can hit the ground running and never spend time having to set up or check your ukulele.

 Instead, you’ll be able to concentrate on creativity and enjoying the art of learning to play, building, and honing your skills and abilities, and rising your confidence as a player.

 You’ll often see the ghosts of designs and styles long gone reflected in their latest creations, as they respectfully draw inspiration from the past to create something superb for the future.

 Community is a giant part of Ohana, and they usually give attention to serving and offering their communities on a local and international scale with the instruments to create and enjoy music.

 Wherever creativity flows, there’s a sense that Ohana desires to be a part of it and is actively encouraging the process with their instruments.